Researchers find that Twitter bots can be used for good

 “The common approach is to have one broadcasting entity with many followers, but this study implies that it would be more effective to have multiple, decentralized bots share synchronized content,” he said.
 He proposed that organizations like the CDC use botnets to send information multiple times from multiple sources to increase the likelihood of adoption.

-So if Twitter is casting you down into a deep pit of despair maybe all we need are a few botnets more Tweets like this one?Featured Image: Kevin Smart/Getty Images
+So if Twitter is casting you down into a deep pit of despair maybe all we need are a few botnets more tweets like this one?Featured Image: Kevin Smart/Getty Images

 0